SPCodeOrg/spcode-translations/README.md

 - To know which nodes to add, you can:
   - Search for the phrase you see in English when you switch to your language in the default file
   - Use a tool like [DiffChecker](https://www.diffchecker.com/) to compare your language file with the default file to see which nodes are missing
+- You can test your language in the editor before you send the PR!
+Just place the file inside the `translations` folder in your SPCode installation directory and restart the editor.
+After that, you will see your language in the languages box in Options.